khangtrannn/kafka-for-developers-using-schema-registry/README.md

   Compatibility
   This resource is used to check the compatibility between schemas

+- Data/Schema Evolution
+  Any time the data/schema evolves, the downstream consumers should be able to handle the old and new schema seamlessly

 ## Set up Kafka Environment using Docker

 - This should set up the Zookeeper and Kafka Broker in your local environment